This review looks at a WordPress page builder plugin with a built-in HTML and CSS editor: LiveCanvas.

 Quick Access to Stock Images

-While you’re creating your custom website or pages, you can quickly insert stock images into your layouts with LiveCanvas.
+While creating your custom website or pages, you can quickly insert stock images into your layouts with LiveCanvas.
 Thanks to the integration with Unsplash, you can browse their large library of free-to-use images.
-Once you’ve found one that you like, you can quickly insert it into your page.
+Once you’ve found one you like, you can quickly insert it into your page.
 All this takes place from inside the LiveCanvas editing interface.

 Page Animation Effects *********